Ainuddin Abdul Wahid: Death

-Tan Sri Ainuddin Wahid, died at the age of 83 on 18 May 2013 at 5.25 pm local time at his residence in Taman Tunku Abdul Rahman (TAR), Ampang.
-He left behind his eldest son, Saifuddin and a daughter, Aida.
+Tan Sri Ainuddin Wahid died at the age of 83 on 18 May 2013 at his residence in Taman Tunku Abdul Rahman (TAR), Ampang.
+He was survived by a son and a daughter.
 His wife, Puan Sri Rahmah Abdul Hamid, died in 1989.

 He is buried at Jalan Ampang Muslim Cemetery located at Jalan Ampang near Kuala Lumpur City Centre.